 ADS122C04

-A Texas Instruments analogue-to-digital converter chip that measures small analogue voltages and reports them digitally over I2C.
-The exact chip matters because it sets the board’s resolution, input options, speed, and software support.
+The ADS122C04 is a Texas Instruments analogue-to-digital converter (ADC) chip that measures small analogue voltages and reports them digitally over I2C.
+When a board is built around it, the exact part sets the resolution, input options, conversion speed and software support you can expect.

 DIN